Tank explodes at California refinery; no injuries reported

 "We are currently conducting air quality monitoring around the site," company spokesman Destin Singleton said.
 "At this time we have not detected any harmful levels of toxins."

 Everyone near the scene was accounted for, Singleton said.

 The Los Angeles County Fire Department sent in a hazardous materials team.

-No evacuations were ordered but the Sheriff's Department urged people within a quarter-mile of the scene to stay indoors.
+No evacuations were ordered, but the Sheriff's Department urged people within a quarter-mile of the scene to stay indoors.
 That advisory was later canceled.

 The tank rupture didn't immediately affect other refinery operations.
 The 930-acre plant near the Port of Long Beach is the largest refinery on the West Coast, according to Tesoro.
 It produces gasoline, jet fuel, diesel and other fuels.